 - 1.2.
-The proposed Treasury Management Strategy Statement (TMSS) for 2022/23 is attached at Appendix 2.
-The Strategy has been developed in consultation with our treasury management advisors, Link Asset Services Ltd. This statement also incorporates the Investment Strategy. - 1.3 Whilst the Council has appointed advisors to support effective treasury management arrangements, the Council is ultimately responsible for its treasury decisions and activity.
+The Treasury Management Strategy Statement (TMSS) for 2023/24 was developed in consultation with our treasury management advisors, Link Treasury Services Ltd. This statement also incorporates the Investment Strategy. - 1.3 Whilst the Council has appointed advisors to support effective treasury management arrangements, the Council is ultimately responsible for its treasury decisions and activity.
 No treasury activity is without risk.
-The successful identification, monitoring and control of risk is therefore an important and integral element of treasury management activities. - .4 The Council has nominated the Audit & Governance Committee to be responsible for ensuring effective scrutiny of the treasury management arrangements. - 1.5 Key points to note with specific regard to the Treasury Strategy: - 2021 clearly continued to be driven by the Covid-19 pandemic.
-Most notably, as economies began to reopen, persistent supply constraints and spikes in demand created strong inflationary pressures, not just in the UK but in most developed economies.
-In terms of Treasury, the impacts were seen first in rising gilt rates as the market anticipated a Monetary Policy Committee (MPC) response which duly came in December 2021 with a small rise in Base Rate to 0.25%.
-At the time of writing (January 2022) we expect this to be the start of a steady programme of monetary tightening measure through 2022 and beyond, at least until inflationary pressures are brought under control.
+The successful identification, monitoring and control of risk is therefore an important and integral element of treasury management activities. - 1.4 The Council has nominated the Audit & Governance Committee as responsible for ensuring effective scrutiny of the treasury management arrangements. - 1.5 Key points to note with specific regard to the Treasury Strategy: - The revised Code of Practice 2021 is fully incorporated into the Treasury Management Strategy (TMSS) for 2023/24 including the formal adoption of the Liability Benchmark as a new Prudential Indicator.
+Council will adopt the new Code of Practice at its February 2023 meeting. - While there are no wholesale changes to the TMSS for the coming year, performance will be impacted by the new interest rate environment we are now experiencing.
+Current forecasts predict that short term rates will peak by summer 2023, however the more relevant rates for NELC are longer term gilt rates upon which our borrowing costs are based and there is potential for these to peak earlier as the market looks through the current cycle. - There are significant borrowing requirements generated by the forecast Capital Programme on top of £25m of existing loan maturities.
+As all new borrowing will come at higher cost going forward, the efficient structuring of this requirement is met will be a key activity of Treasury in 2023 and beyond. - In total the Authority will need £79m of new borrowing assuming the Capital Programme is delivered as forecast over the next three years.

-- The Treasury Management Strategy covers the Council's treasury aims and principles.
+The Treasury Management Strategy covers the Council's treasury aims and principles.
 The Council also considers direct 'commercial' investments from time-to-time with the aim of generating financial return.
-Although reference is made to these types of investments in the TMSS' these transactions are guided and limited by the Capital Strategy document. - Another consequence of Covid has been the robustness of higher surplus balances resulting from receipt of Covid support packages and unavoidable delays in Capital Programme delivery.
-We expect this affect to fall away during 2022-23. - The Minimum Revenue Provision Policy remains unchanged for the coming year.
+Although reference is made to these types of investments in the TMSS' these transactions are guided and limited by the Capital Strategy document.